denog/denog.github.io/de/meetings/denog17/pc.md

 <img height="200px" src="/images/meetings/denog17/pc_nico_von_thadden.jpg" />
 </td>
 <td style="vertical-align:top">
-I'm Nicola von Thadden and also known as nicoduck.
-I build and run networks for fun and (not only) profit, I have been active at DENOG for many years now and also help with various other events like CCC Congress and multiple camps.
+Nicola is also known as nicoduck.
+He builds and runs networks for fun and (not only) profit, he has been active at DENOG for many years now and also helps with various other events like CCC Congress and multiple camps.
 </td>
 </tr>
 </table>